|Delayed - 01/15 05:18:49 pm|

 By Anna Isaac and Juliet Chung

-Their gains offset stock price declines by Chevron, which posted steep losses in the second quarter as the drop in global travel crimped fuel demand amid the pandemic.
-Caterpillar also fell after reporting that its revenue in the U.S. dropped more than 40% in the second quarter.
+But shares in Chevron fell 2.7% after it posted steep losses in the second quarter as lower oil and gas prices offset production gains and the drop in global travel crimped fuel demand amid the pandemic.
+Caterpillar Inc. also fell after reporting Friday that its revenue in the U.S. dropped more than 40% in the second quarter.

-Overall, however, U.S. stocks were modestly higher Friday, capping off a week of swings in major indexes as investors parsed Federal Reserve Chairman Jerome Powell's comments, a slate of mixed corporate earnings and grim economic data showing the economy contracted as a record rate last quarter.
-A late rally helped stocks lock in gains for the day on Friday.
+The week has been marked by big swings in major indexes as investors parsed Federal Reserve Chairman Jerome Powell's comments, a slate of mixed corporate earnings and grim economic data showing the economy contracted at a record rate last quarter.

 Greg Dowling, chief investment officer at Cincinnati, Ohio-based Fund Evaluation Group, said he viewed the volatility as a partial reflection of big institutional investors sitting on the sidelines.